CSCfi/shibboleth-idp-authn-discovery/README.md

 authn/SAML = discovery:https://ds.example.com/DS, entity:https://idp.example.com/IDP
 ```

 Discoovery view will have now two items for user to select from, one having Authenticating Authority as 'discovery:https://ds.example.com/DS' and second as 'entity:https://idp.example.com/IDP'.
-This is something we can now use in 'SAML' flow bt implementing beans 'shibboleth.authn.SAML.discoveryFunction' and 'shibboleth.authn.discoveryURLStrategy'.
+This is something we can now use in 'SAML' flow by implementing beans 'shibboleth.authn.SAML.discoveryFunction' and 'shibboleth.authn.discoveryURLStrategy'.

 > **Warning**
 > The following bean snippets are from IdP v4.
 May not work as such in v5.